awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-documentationversion.md

 ## Properties<a name="aws-resource-apigateway-documentationversion-properties"></a>

 `Description`  <a name="cfn-apigateway-documentationversion-description"></a>
-The description of the API documentation snapshot\.
+A description about the new documentation snapshot\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DocumentationVersion`  <a name="cfn-apigateway-documentationversion-documentationversion"></a>
-The version identifier of the API documentation snapshot\.
+The version identifier of the to\-be\-updated documentation version\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RestApiId`  <a name="cfn-apigateway-documentationversion-restapiid"></a>
-The identifier of the API\.
+The string identifier of the associated RestApi\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)